conjectures/eng84_terraform_availability/README.md

 # Terraform High Availability Task

 ## Task
-In this task, we have to create a highly available node application using IaC tools such as Terraform.
+In this task, we have to create a highly available web application using IaC tool Terraform.

 ## Acceptance Criteria
+- Terraform template to provision all resources
+- Auto-Scaling Group created with an Application Load Balancer
 - App fully working with Database

+## Documentation
+To have this project working on your own machine, you will need:
+- Terraform installation
+- AWS credentials (Root or IAM role)

+After installing Terraform, make sure the AWS credentials are available as environment variables.
+Then, at the main directory, run `terraform plan` and `terraform apply` to create the instances.

 ## Solution